 For newcomers, more items from the archives.

-There’s more to stroke and fondle in the greatest hits.
+There’s more, should you want it, in the greatest hits.